Who Is This Muse?

 What You’ll Find at Meaning to a Muse

-I do a few others things in addition to my work as a therapist, educator, and business owner.
-One of these is that I present and facilitate workshops on music-related health and wellness topics.
+In addition to my work as a therapist, educator, and business owner, I present and facilitate workshops.
 I have done this locally, nationally, and internationally.

 Want to get in touch?
 Contact me.